cms-opendata-workshop/workshop2023-post-lesson/_episodes/04-basics-argo.md

 - "What is Argo?"
 - "How to use Argo commands?"
 - "What are Argo workflows?"
+- "How do I deploy my Argo GUI?"

 objectives:
 - "Appreciate the necessity for the Argo workflows tool (or similar)"